Presence-Event Berlin

 Visual Literacy.
 I see something you don’t see!

-The interactive exhibition ”Visual Literacy” at Salzburg University of Applied Sciences makes it possible to experience the limits of our visual understanding.
-It offers visitors the opportunity to test and reflect on their visual literacy and to deal critically with images.
-Visual literacy is derived from the knowledge of media practitioners: What has a persuasive effect can be recognized and questioned.
-In this way, the exhibition strengthens media literacy and promotes conscious participation in visual culture.
+The interactive exhibition ”Visual Literacy” at Salzburg University of Applied Sciences made it possible to experience the limits of our visual understanding.
+It offered visitors the opportunity to test and reflected on their visual literacy and to deal critically with images.
+Visual literacy was derived from the knowledge of media practitioners: What has a persuasive effect can be recognized and questioned.
+In this way, the exhibition strengthened media literacy and promotes conscious participation in visual culture.

 – Viktoria Kirjuchina, Johanna Wicht, Kathrin Dahmen, Sophie Hennerbichler, Mahshad Rezaeian